hilary/hilary.github.com/source/_posts/2012-09-30-doc-of-the-day.markdown

 comments : true
 sharing  : true
-tldr     : Humor in documentation is effective. tags     :
+tldr     : Humor in documentation is effective. tags     : ruby, documentation, humor
-- ruby
-- documentation
-- humor
 ---

 > Not guaranteed to work for you in the future.
 Use at your own